In this article:

 Application:

-- Spray this mixture specifically onto the flaky areas of the fur.
+- Spray this mixture specifically on the flaky areas of the coat.

 - Leave on for 10-15 minutes and wipe off with a clean, damp cloth if necessary.

-Note: The spray should be applied to the affected areas 2-3 times per week to soothe the skin, reduce flaking and support skin regeneration.
+Note: The spray should be applied to the affected areas 2-3 times a week to soothe the skin, reduce flaking, and support skin regeneration.

-DIY Fur Spray Recipe 2: "Spring-Fresh Fur Care"
+DIY Coat Spray Recipe 2: "Spring Fresh Coat Care"

 Ingredients: